Balaram Gharti Magar

-Balaram Gharti Magar is a political leader of Nepal.
-He became minister 11 times in the past, during Panchayat System, and after the declaration of multi-party system.
-Roughly, he remained in different governments as a minister for about 30 years in the past.
-He is a Central Committee Member, Senior Member, of Rastriya Prajatantra Party (RPP).
-He is still actively taking part in his party activities.
-He has been visiting his birthplace, Rolpa, and Rolpali people time to time.
+Balaram Gharti Magar (2 August 1937 – 11 July 2025) was a Nepali politician.
+He became minister 11 times, during the Panchayat System, and after the declaration of multi-party system.
+Roughly, he remained in different governments as a minister for about 30 years.
+He was a Central Committee Member, Senior Member, of the Rastriya Prajatantra Party (RPP).
+He still actively took part in his party activities until his death.
+He visited his birthplace, Rolpa, and Rolpali people from time to time.

 Family

-He was born at Mijhing VDC, Ward No 5, Upallothar Mukhyadera, Rolpa District in Nepal on 18 Shravan 1994 BS.
+Magar was born at Mijhing VDC, Ward No 5, Upallothar Mukhyadera, Rolpa District in Nepal on 18 Shravan 1994 BS (2 August 1937).
 His parents were Nar Bahadur Gharti Magar and Tika Kumari Gharti Magar.
-He has two brothers and one younger sister, KrishnakalaHe lost his mother when he was 15 years old.
-When he was 16 years of age, due to his grandfather's suggestion and request, he married Belmati (Ramjali) Gharti Magar of Mijhing VDC, Ward No 7, Maldhara.
-He has seven daughters and resides at Satdobato, Lalitpur Sub-Metropolitan city permanently.
-He did not get any formal opportunity to study as present day children do get due to his family background, he got education at home from his father and grandfather.
-Later he got opportunity to study informally in Kanpur, India.
+He had two brothers and a younger sister.
+He later studied Politics and Law in Kanpur, India.

 Early politics

 In 2017 BS, he went to Kanpur where he spent a year.
 He was influenced by political activities there.
 Although political activities in Nepal were banned, in India it was free to open different unions.
 Every day after hearing the speeches from the Union leaders there, he learnt the methods of conducting speeches and dealing with the political masses.
 He returned to Rolpa in 2018 BS and met resident of Gajul VDC, Khadananda Subedi.
 He was Nepali Congress party leader of Rolpa and was Member of Parliament (MP) during the Nepali Congress-led Government.
 Subedi advised him to take active participation in politics.
 Gharti Magar was influenced by Nepali Congress party during that time.